Best Cell Tester And Chargers 18650/21700

 - QUICK TEST: This mode measures the battery cell's internal resistance.

-This charger is powerful, so it has a built-in fan.
+This charger is powerful, so it has a built-in fan to help keep it cool.
 This is so that each channel can be run at a higher power.
 Many other chargers may claim a certain current carrying capacity, but that is usually divided between all of the slots.
-This charger does charge faster when only cells 1 and 4 are used.
+This charger does charge faster when only slots 1 and 4 are used.

 The Opus BT-C3400 has the traditional slider format, so it will work with most battery sizes.
 The sliders have enough room for a battery anywhere from 32 mm to 72.5 mm in length.
 The slider has a very high connection resistance, however, so it's not useful for getting super accurate internal resistance measurements.